<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 For years, military spouses have been begging employers for remote work options and making do with the smattering of telework options, mostly over-the-phone customer service, which is hard work during a PCS!

-After the pandemic, the Great Resignation, and a multitude of once-in-a-lifetime events over the last two years, military spouse calls for more remote work were amplified by a large and vocal traditional working population.
-Suddenly, remote work is all anyone can talk about!
+After the pandemic, the Great Resignation, and a multitude of once-in-a-lifetime events, military spouses' calls for more remote work were amplified by a large and vocal traditional working population.
+Now, remote work is in demand, and often a feasible possibility.

-You probably already know that major corporations, like Amazon, Google, Hilton, and Verizon, have robust military spouse employment programs with some work-from-home roles, but smaller companies are also beginning to see the benefits of remote work.
+You probably already know that major corporations, like Amazon, Google, Hilton, Verizon, and Wells Fargo, have robust military spouse employment programs with some work-from-home roles, but smaller companies are also beginning to see the benefits of remote work.

 It might have taken a worldwide crisis to sharpen the hiring focus, but finally, remote work possibilities are viable options for military spouses across the globe.